-Since publishing my new book in October 2011, I've been touring universities, aviation museums, and aviation history archives and libraries, giving slideshow presentations and talks on the Cadettes (918 women aero-engineers whose story was buried after WWII; my mother was one of them).
-This fall (2012) I'm giving two dinner lectures in Ohio, one in Columbus at Ohio State University to the Columbus Technical Society; another in Cleveland to members of the International Women's Air and Space Museum.
+Since publishing my book in October 2011, I've been touring universities, aviation museums, and aviation history archives and libraries, giving slideshow presentations and talks on the Cadettes (918 women aero-engineers whose stories were buried after WWII; my mother was one of them).
+In the fall of 2012 I gave two dinner lectures in Ohio, one in Columbus at Ohio State University to the Columbus Technical Society; another in Cleveland to members of the International Women's Air and Space Museum.
 I usually bring between 2 and 5 Cadettes from the local areas where I present and the response has been fantastic.
 Planning next to present on both coasts.

 I've been writing constantly since graduation but most recently have published a 6-CD audiobook, two of which I donated to the Evergreen library in 2004 ("The ODASea: A Night Sea Journey").
 I started a small audiobook publishing company called Wild Hare Press which has samples of "The ODASea."
 I've also done a series of radio shows on gay/lesbian/bi writers ("Song of Ourselves") for an NPR affiliate, and all of those shows are available on my website.

 In the early '80s I co-managed, emceed, and performed at a performance art cabaret in Seattle called the Kit Kat Club.
 In 1991 I received an M.A. in Poetics from New College of California (San Francisco).
 My masters thesis ("The Poetics of Voudoun") is about the transmission of African spirituality through the Caribbean to the southern United States via the oral tradition.
 (A digital copy is available upon request.)